ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 #### Running additional services {#running-additional-services}

 Running your own node lets you use services that require direct access to Ethereum client RPC.
-These are services built on top of Ethereum like [layer 2 solutions](/developers/docs/scaling/#layer-2-scaling) and other Ethereum infrastructure.
+These are services built on top of Ethereum like [layer 2 solutions](/developers/docs/scaling/#layer-2-scaling), [consensus clients](/upgrades/get-involved/#clients), and other Ethereum infrastructure.

 #### Monitoring the node {#monitoring-the-node}